SyedOsijaAhmed/ENES245SyedOsijaAhmed/lab1-mux/README.md

 *reg stands for what?*

+Answer: Registers.

 *What is m driven by in the previous similar circuit?*

+Answer: The m is driven by the outputs.

 *What is a reg m driven by in this circuit .. when just looking at the verilog code?*

+Answer: The m is driven by the select lines and outputs.

 *How is the RTL Schematic of this circuit different the pervious similar circuit?*

+I wasn't able to implement the RTL Schematic if this circuit as my pc was getting timed out and getting stuck.

 A reg typically uses a D-flip flop inside an FPGA slice. *Do you see any evidence in the schematic or in the device itself of the reg?*